ajhit406/kato/_posts/2013-06-06-glimpse of a rewrite copy.md

 ---
 layout: post
-title: Glimpse of a Rewrite
+title: Glimpse of a Rewrite, Empire of Glass
 lnav: index
 ---